What Is The Medical Malpractice Statute Of Limitations In New York?

 How Long Do You Have To File A Malpractice Suit?

-NY Medical Malpractice Statute of Limitations & Exceptions – The Discovery Rule
+NY Medical Malpractice Statute of Limitations & Exceptions

-- Discovery of a surgical instrument or other foreign objects inside of the body: All patients, including minors, must initiate a claim no later than one year after the discovery that a surgeon left an instrument inside of the body during a procedure.
+- Discovery of a surgical instrument or other foreign objects inside of the body: All patients, including minors, must initiate a malpractice notice of claim no later than one year after the discovery that a surgeon left an instrument inside of the body during a procedure.
 This exception also states that the injured patient should initiate the lawsuit within one year of discovering facts that would allow any person of sound mind to determine the error.
 The one-year clock starts ticking on whichever action occurred first.

 - Doctrine of continuous treatment: This exception means that the 30-month clock does not start while you are still receiving treatment from the same medical provider whom you feel committed malpractice against you.
 A good example of this is if you have surgery and continue to see the same provider for follow-up.
 You may not realize until attending several appointments that your doctor was negligent during the initial surgery.